stanus74/home-assistant-saj-h2-modbus/README.md

 ## Installation

-This integration is NOT available in the HACS default repository.

-1. Open HACS and click the three dots in the top right corner.
-2. Select "Custom repositories," then enter the GitHub URL.
-3. Choose "Integration" and click "Add."
-4. Find "SAJ H2 Inverter Modbus", click and go to download.
-5. Restart Home Assistant.
-6. After reboot of Home-Assistant, this integration can be configured through the integration setup UI
+This integration should be available in the [HACS](https://hacs.xyz/) default repository.
+Simply go to HACS and search for "SAJ H2 Inverter Modbus", click it and click "Download".
+Don't forget to restart Home-Assistant.
+After restart, this integration can be configured through the integration setup UI.

 ## Configuration